 13.1 Data Storage Location.
 Notarize uses a United States-based cloud “region” for processing, storing or accessing User Data.
 Additionally, Notarize will notify the Subscriber in advance if it uses a cloud region in a location outside of the United States.

 13.2 Security Incidents Notifications.
-As further described in the Security Supplement, notifications of Security Incidents will be delivered to one or more of Subscriber’s administrators by telephone with a confirming email.
+As further described in the Security Supplement, notifications of Security Incidents will be delivered to one or more of Subscriber’s administrators by email.
 Notarize does not notify any individual who is affected by a Security Incident that a Security Incident has occurred unless notification is legally required.
 Subscriber is responsible for issuing notices to individual Users other than those that Notarize is legally required to provide.
 A report of a Security Incident to Subscriber or to any individual is not an acknowledgement by Notarize of any fault or liability with respect to the Security Incident.
 Notarize will provide reasonable cooperation with Subscribers at Subscriber’s expense with respect to investigation, regulatory proceedings, or litigation arising from a Security Incident.

 13.3 Documentation.
 No more than once every 12 months, Subscriber may request the following information from Notarize with no fewer than 14 business days’ advance notice: